Dr. Bobby Austin, President

 Dr. Bobby Austin is an award-winning author, an editor, an educator, and a former foundation president.
 He was founding editor of the Urban League Review and served as host of a national internet radio program, American Voices.
 As the director of the National Taskforce on African American Men and Boys funded by the Kellogg Foundation, he co-authored and edited the “ground breaking” report Repairing the Breach.
 Dr. Austin held the General Hal G. Moore Chair on Contemplative Leadership at the Merton Institute and is recognized for his work in American Culture and Public Kinship.
 He was elected a fellow of the American Academy of Social and Political Science and is listed in History Makers.
 Dr. Austin received his education at McMaster University (Canada), Fisk University, and Western Kentucky University.
 He earned a diploma in Education Management from Harvard University.

-Afnan Rashid, Director of Community Research and Social Policy Development
+Afnan Rashid, Vice President & Director of Social Policy Development

 Afnan Rashid comes to us from a joint AmeriCorps VISTA Program between the Bonner Foundation and NJ Campus Compact where he served as Program Manager.
 The program supported building the capacity of city-wide coalitions with varied anti-poverty missions including access to care, college access, and youth development.
 Prior to Afnan’s three years at the Bonner Foundation, Mr. Rashid worked for a progressive Detroit congressman, Kaplan Test Prep, and interned at the Grameen Bank.
 Mr. Rashid graduated from Rutgers University with a degree in economics.